zverok/magic_cloud/README.md

 It's reasonable for me.
 On my small Thinkpad E330, some 50-words cloud image, size 700×500, are typically generated in <3sec.
 It's not that cool, yet not too long for you to fell asleep.

 The time of cloud making depends on words count, size of image (it's faster to find place for all words on larger image) and used rotation algorithm (vertical+horizontal words only is significantly faster - and, on my opinion, better looking - than "cool" free-rotated-words cloud).
+It even depends on font - dense font like Impact takes mor time to being layed out than sparse Tahoma.

 Major performance eater is perfect collision detection, which Wordle-like cloud needs.
 MagicCloud for now uses really dumb algortihm with some